Ditto: Motion-Space Diffusion for Controllable Realtime Talking Head Synthesis: Related Work

 \section{Related Work}

 In audio-driven talking head synthesis, one-shot methods have garnered research attention due to their ability to minimize data requirements to a single photograph.
 While early GAN-based approaches have succeeded in generating photorealistic textures and accurate lip movements, they fall short in capturing realistic expressions and head movements.
 Recent diffusion-based methods have made substantial progress in addressing these limitations, truly achieving the generation of realistic talking-head videos without relying on carefully curated templates.
-EMO~\cite{tian2024emo} stands out as a groundbreaking approach that leverages audio and other ``weak controls" to train a conditional diffusion model for end-to-end video generation, enhancing the vividness and realism of the generated results.
+EMO~\cite{tian2024emo} stands out as a groundbreaking approach that leverages audio and other ``weak controls'' to train a conditional diffusion model for end-to-end video generation, enhancing the vividness and realism of the generated results.
 Subsequent methods have widely adopted its innovative Dual U-Net architecture and two-stage training scheme.
 Notable follow-up works include EchoMimic~\cite{chen2024echomimic}, Hallo~\cite{xu2024hallo}, and Loopy~\cite{jiang2024loopy}, which have improved the original framework in various aspects such as hierarchical audio-visual mapping, diverse driving signals, and long-term motion modeling, respectively.
-Nonetheless, these methods still rely on denoising and rendering images in a general VAE space.
+Nevertheless, these methods still rely on denoising and rendering images in a general VAE space.
 This redundant, implicit latent space not only increases the learning complexity of the Diffusion model but also results in slow inference speeds.
 VASA-1~\cite{xu2024vasa} introduces a novel approach by training a Diffusion Transformer (DiT)~\cite{peebles2023scalable} within a motion-appearance disentangled space, defined by a face reenactment model~\cite{drobyshev2022megaportraits}.
-This latent space, tailored specifically for the facial domain, combined with a two-stage generation process, significantly reduces inference time while maintaining vibrant results, which has inspired our work.
-While, its use of implicit face representation lacks correspondence with facial semantics, hindering regional control and detail refinement in the generated results.
+This latent space, tailored specifically for the facial domain, combined with a two-stage generation process, significantly reduces inference time while maintaining vibrant results.